 Read more about your rights as an employee at the Info Norden's website.

-Before you start working in Norway, you should examine whether it requires authorization of your education.
+Before you start working in Norway, you should examine whether it requires authorisation of your education.

-There are several authorization offices in Norway, which grant authorization and which processes applications within different subject areas (turnaround time about 4 weeks within most subject areas).
-It is important that you get your education authorized before you start working.
+There are several authorisation offices in Norway, which grant authorisation and which processes applications within different subject areas (turnaround time about 4 weeks within most subject areas).
+It is important that you get your education authorised before you start working.

 A regulated profession implies that the authorities make demands on minimum qualifications before you are allowed to work and / or use a specific title.

-You can read more about which professions are regulated by law and what steps are needed to get the authorization completed.
+You can read more about which professions are regulated by law and what steps are needed to get the authorisation completed.
 Read more on Nokuts website.

-You can apply for authorization and license at the Norwegian Authorization Office for Health Personnel: Statens Autorisasjonskontor for helsepersonell.
+You can apply for authorisation and license at the Norwegian Authorisation Office for Health Personnel: Statens Autorisasjonskontor for helsepersonell.